lwear/pwa2024/README.md

    });
    ```

    - Add an install button in your HTML where users can click to install the PWA.
+This will be shown when `beforeinstallprompt` is run by the service worker.

    ```html
    <button id="installButton" style="display: none;">Install App</button>